99/Bot-Jira-and-Slack/README.md

 1. cd into project folder.
 2. `git push heroku master`
 3. `heroku ps:scale worker=1`
-4. `heroku ps` to check that bot is up and running.
+4. `heroku ps` to check that bot is up and running. :thumbsup: